 A DMV employee will give you a Report of Vision Examination (DL 62) and ask you to see your vision specialist.
 When you return with your completed DL 62, you will be asked to take an SDPE (driving test) to determine if you can drive safely while wearing your bioptic telescopic lens.
 If you pass your driving test, your license will be restricted to wearing your bioptic telescopic lens when driving.
 If you passed the driving test during the day, you will have a daylight driving restriction.
 If you passed the driving test at night, you will not have a daylight only restriction.

 If you have monovision (one eye corrected for distance vision and one eye treated or untreated for close-up vision) and DMV has no record of your vision condition, the DMV employee will give you a Report of Vision Examination (DL 62) and ask you to see your vision specialist.
 When you return with your completed DL 62, you will be asked to take an SDPE (driving test) to determine if you can drive safely.

 One of the following health conditions may cause you to not meet DMV’s minimum vision screening standard.
 If this happens, you will be referred to DMV’s Driver Safety Branch for a hearing.
 Existing health conditions that may affect your vision include, but are not limited to:

 - Diabetic retinopathy

 - Head trauma

 - Multiple sclerosis

-If you are asked to take a driving test, do not worry – it does not necessarily mean that you will lose your driving independence.
+If you are asked to take a drive test, do not worry – it does not necessarily mean that you will lose your driving independence.

 DMV evaluates all drivers using the same standards, including senior drivers.
 Conditions that can affect your ability to drive safely are things like medical conditions and your ability to follow traffic laws and rules.

-If DMV asks you to take a driving test, it might be because:
+If DMV asks you to take a drive test, it might be because: